 Gunner Joseph Reynolds, 1426910, 7th Coast Regiment, Royal Artillery.

-Joseph Reynolds was born in Gawthorpe, Ossett in the Summer of 1920, the son of John J. Reynolds and his wife Lydia (nee Lumb), who had married in 1911 in the Dewsbury Registration District.
-Joseph had three brothers: Alfred, born in 1921, Walter, born in 1924 and Leslie, born in 1925.
-There was also an older sister Annie Reynolds, born in 1913.
+Joseph Reynolds was born in Gawthorpe, Ossett in Summer 1920, the son of John James Reynolds and his wife Lydia (nee Lumb), who had married at Gawthorpe and Chickenley Heath Parish Church on 4th March 1911.

 Many of the prisoners died from overwork, exhaustion and tropical diseases, but a great number were killed by allied air raids on the island.
 A B24 raid on the night of 12-13 March 1943 may have killed as many as 300 of the prisoners of war when three bombs landed on their encampment.
 In late June 1945 another heavy air raid followed by shelling from US navy ships convinced the Japanese that the island was about to be invaded and they decided to execute all the surviving prisoners.
 On 30 June 1943 the survivors, perhaps 70 to 100 men, were all bayoneted or beheaded.